Portland Water Bureau

 The Portland Water Bureau serves water to almost a million people in the Portland area.
 Portland’s water system includes two great water sources, 53 tanks and reservoirs, and 2,200 miles of pipes.
 With 600 employees working on everything from water treatment to customer service, the Water Bureau is committed to serving excellent water every minute of every day.

 Since 2017, the Portland Water Bureau has detected low levels of Cryptosporidium from routine monitoring of source water.
 The Portland Water Bureau received results from ongoing monitoring from the Bull Run Watershed intake for Cryptosporidium, a potentially disease-causing microorganism.
-Two Cryptosporidium oocysts were detected in the 50 liters collected on November 26 and one Cryptosporidium oocyst was detected in the 50 liters collected on November 27.
-Prior to this detection, Cryptosporidium was last detected from the Bull Run Watershed intake on November 25, 2024.
+In the 50 liters sampled each day from December 29, 2024 to January 1, 2025, three Cryptosporidium oocysts were detected in the sample collected on December 29, five oocysts in the sample collected on December 30, six oocysts in the sample collected on December 31, and two oocysts in the sample collected on January 1.
+Prior to these detections, Cryptosporidium was last detected from the Bull Run Watershed intake on December 25, 2024.

 The Bull Run Watershed is Portland’s primary source of drinking water.
 The Portland Water Bureau does not currently treat for Cryptosporidium, but is required to do so under drinking water regulations.
 Portland is working to install filtration by September 30, 2027 under a compliance schedule with the Oregon Health Authority.
 In the meantime, Portland Water Bureau is implementing interim measures such as watershed protection and additional monitoring to protect public health.
 Consultation with public health officials has concluded that at this time, customers do not need to take any additional precautions.